Shortcuts

 “He’d never talk about it,” Mauve said, “and he didn’t like anyone else talking about it either.

-They had a child, Lucy.
+“They had a child, Lucy.
 She disappeared while Jim was away at sea with the Merchant Navy.
-They never found a body, but here’s lots of places for a child to get lost around here.
+They never found a body, but there’s lots of places for a child to get lost around here.
 It used to happen sometimes when children were allowed to play outside more – tragic but nobody’s fault.
-Only a couple of months after that his wife Rachel disappeared too.
-The police said they thought she must have run away from it all to start again, or she killed herself somewhere.
-She’d been beside herself ever since their girl vanished – didn’t seem to know where she was, like a child herself really.
-Jim did what he could, but she was never right after, wandering around peering in the hedges, asking people she ran into if they’d seen her child.
+Only a couple of months after that, his wife, Rachel, disappeared too.
+The police said they thought she must have run away to start again, or she killed herself somewhere.
+She’d been beside herself ever since their girl vanished – didn’t seem to know where she was, became like a child herself really.
+Jim did what he could, but she was never right after, wandering around, peering in the hedges, asking people she ran into if they’d seen her child.
 Then one day she was just gone like Lucy was.
 No note.
 No body.
 Nothing.”

 “That’s awful,” Rebecca said.
 “We had no idea.
 How old was she?”